LittleBudgie/elephant-rumble-inference/README.md

 ```

 ## List of Parameters
-This is a list taken from the original developer's main.py
+This is a list taken from the original developer's main.py.
+All descriptions of parameters written by the original developers (except --merge-files-in-dir)

 Example of code to put into terminal to run with a specified parameter value:
 ```